Volunteer at the i.d.e.a. Museum!

 MEET JOE CORSARO

-A retired police officer, Joe Corsaro has been volunteering here at the museum for over five years.
+A retired police officer, Joe Corsaro has been volunteering here at the museum for well over five years.
 In addition to serving as a regular volunteer, Joe is also a current member of the museum’s daVinci Society.
 He says giving back to the City of Mesa is important to him.

 “I chose the i.d.e.a.
 Museum because my wife and I used to bring our grandchildren here.
 It makes me feel like a child again.
 I enjoy seeing the children playing and interacting with their families.
 Time spent with your children is the best time you’ll ever spend in your whole life.”

 MEET JUDY WOOD

 Judy is one of the museum’s fabulous volunteers (and members).
 She’s provided great service in several areas of the museum – and it’s always with a smile.